 The Standard Bank Group

-The Growth Lab ratefully acknowledges the generous support of Standard Bank.
 The Standard Bank Group is South Africa's largest bank and distinguished by its extensive operations in 17 African countries.
-Standard Bank’s multi-year gift seeds the next phase of growth research and allows the Growth Lab to accelerate the pace of discovery – and application – of emerging theories of growth for emerging economies in Africa.
+With a heritage of over 150 years, Standard Bank Group is a leading integrated financial services group on the African continent.
+It has an on-the-ground presence in 20 countries in sub-Saharan Africa, fit-for-purpose representation outside Africa and a strategic partnership with ICBC.
+This unique footprint supports their strategy to connect African markets to each other and to pools of capital globally.
+Standard Bank’s multi-year gift allowed the Growth Lab to accelerate the pace of discovery – and application – of emerging theories of growth for emerging economies in Africa.

 FOUNDING MEMBERS OF THE ATLAS ONLINE

 Investec Asset Management (IAM) has grown from domestic roots in South Africa into an international asset management firm with $105bn in assets.
 IAM is committed to studying and understanding the drivers of sustained economic growth.
 Through its Investment Institute, the firm is supporting CID with its ground-breaking research and theories on Economic Complexity and the role of productive knowledge as a primary driver of growth.
 In addition, Investec Asset Management is also a Founding Member of The Atlas online.
 The insights from this research provide a new source of data for government policy making and for identifying long-term investment prospects.